The Upside Down Amsterdam: Tickets, Photos & Visitor Guide

 Whether you’re traveling solo, with friends, or with family, expect a colorful, hands-on adventure that’s unlike a typical museum visit.

-If you enjoyed the playful nature of The Upside Down Amsterdam, there are several other interactive experiences in the city worth adding to your itinerary.
+If you enjoyed the playful nature of The Upside Down Amsterdam, there are several other creative experiences in the city worth adding to your itinerary.

 If you love hands-on, immersive, or Instagram-friendly attractions like The Upside Down Amsterdam, there are several other interactive experiences worth checking out: